Labor and Delivery

 Enhanced security

 Safety is one of our main concerns.
 We take every precaution to protect you and your baby at all times.
-For baby’s protection and your peace of mind, every nurse wears identification with a photo, so you can easily recognize staff.
+For the baby’s protection and your peace of mind, every nurse wears identification with a photo, so you can easily recognize staff.

 You, dad, and your baby will all have identically numbered bracelets secured to you and your baby at birth.